willfurnass/sheffield_hpc/index.rst

 If you want more information about the iceberg hardware take a look at the :ref:`cluster-specs`.

+If you are interested in GPU computing, take a look at :ref:`The GPU Computing section <GPUIntro>`

 If you have a problem using iceberg, try some of our :ref:`troubleshooting` tips in the first instance.

 If you get stuck using iceberg or need some specific software please contact the